-If you do not receive a response within a reasonable amount of time, send an email to the Undergraduate Office Administrator Ms Cynthia Cartegna ccartegna@soe.rutgers.edu with your name on the subject line, your type of request (e.g., SPN) and the data of the online request.
+If you do not receive a response within a reasonable amount of time, send an email to the Undergraduate Office Administrator with your name on the subject line, your type of request (e.g., SPN) and the data of the online request.

-\PLEASE NOTE: SPECIAL PERMISSION NUMBERS WILL ONLY BE ISSUED FOR CRITICAL SITUATIONS AND ONLY THROUGH E-MAIL REQUESTS.
+PLEASE NOTE: SPECIAL PERMISSION NUMBERS WILL ONLY BE ISSUED FOR CRITICAL SITUATIONS AND ONLY THROUGH E-MAIL REQUESTS.